Learning `Ukulele Chords

 There are two approaches to learning chords, the song based approach and learning the fundamentals approach.
 I'm a big advocate of building a solid base of the fundamentals.
 A lot of players new to the ukulele like to jump right in and learn songs.

 For most simple songs the chords will all be from the main key and stay in that key.
-There're a lot of songs with just two or three chords.
+There are a lot of songs with just two or three chords.

-The FUNDAMENTALS APPROACH, which is almost required with movable form and “jazz” chords is to have a core set of chords and a system for deriving additional chords from those known chords.
+The FUNDAMENTALS APPROACH, which is almost required with movable form chords and “jazz” chords.
+You need to have a core set of chords and a system for deriving additional chords from those known chords.
 And, knowing where and how chords are created and used.
 The skills that really help with this is knowing the names of the notes of the ukulele fingerboard and you can use that information to locate the root or letterman of the chord for your already known chords and transpose those chords along to fingerboard to additional keys.

 End of Lesson - Thanks, Hope You Enjoyed It!